Travel logistics explained clearly

 Planning a trip to St. Croix?
 Here are some tips to make your visit smooth and happy:

-Ferry from St. Thomas to St. Croix
+More details on the ferry from St. Thomas to St. Croix

 Ferries are also a great way to getting to St. Croix and have fun doing it!
 Ferry service from St Thomas to St Croix is provided by a number of operators.
 The ferry from St. Thomas to St Croix usually runs on a daily basis but it’s always good to check and book tickets in advance.
 You can find here how to book a ferry from St Croix to St. Thomas or the other way around.